 Shannon Airport has been used by the US military on their way to/from Iraq and Afghanistan for over a decade.
 It has also operated as a stopover point for CIA rendition planes.
 All this came about without the permission of the Irish people.
 As a result we are all complicit in gross violations of human rights, the killing of innocent civilians, and unending cycles of suffering for millions of people.

 Since 2002 over 2.5 million US troops have gone through Shannon Airport.
 The numbers were at their highest in 2005 when Shannon facilitated 341,000 soldiers on their way to war.
-The figures for 2012 were less than half that number, but this decrease does not in any way diminish Ireland's complicity in war.
+The figures for 2012 were less than half that number, and the numbers for 2016 were less than half that again.
+However this decrease does not in any way diminish Ireland's complicity in war.

 US military flights continue to land at Shannon every week.
 The aircraft include U.S. troop carriers, U.S. Air Force and Navy C-130 Hercules transport aircraft, in-flight refuellers, executive jets and others.